usnistgov/FederalProfile-8259A/_8259-Catalog/event.md

   - Ability to record timestamps that can be translated to Coordinated Universal Time (UTC) or Greenwich Mean Time (GMT) to support a standardized representation of timing.
 - The device can provide information related to cybersecurity events through organizationally defined means.

-- Ability to report on its cybersecurity state
+- Ability to report on its cybersecurity state.
 - the ability to provide the appropriate audit information to the information system or organization to report on the state of the IOT device security.
 - Ability to run an internal audit (automated or otherwise) to provide the information requested for an external process to audit the device.